parkbx00/image_slider/README.md

 # Image Slideshow

-- Created with vanilla HTML, CSS, and JavaScript
+Built with vanilla JavaScript ,HTML, and SASS.
+This app allows users to upload their favorite images and
+create a slideshow.

+\*\* This site does not save or shares the uploaded images.

+## Helpful Navigation Tips:

+### `Adding Images`

-- User can upload images of their choice and enjoy the slideshow
+- Add images by drag and drop or with the "Browse Files" button
+  \*\* Only the images with following extensions are accepted: .png, .jpeg, .jpg.

+### `Playing Slideshow`

+- Once all the images are added, click the `play` button to start
-- Slideshow can be navitaged with the play and pause buttons
+- Slideshow can be paused and resumed by clicking the `pause` and `play` buttons

+### `Resetting Slideshow`

-- User can reset the images by clicking on the trashcan button
+- Slideshow and the images can be reset by clicking the `trashcan` button

-\*\* This site neither saves nor shares the images users upload.